masilanzuki/printf/README.md

 Usage

-All the files are to be compiled on Ubuntu 14.04 LTS
+All the files are to be compiled on Ubuntu 20.04 LTS

 Compile your code with gcc -Wall -Werror -Wextra -pedantic *.c

-Include the "holberton.h" header file on the functions using the _printf()
+Include the "main.h" header file on the functions using the _printf()

 Example

-#include "holberton.h"
+#include "main.h"

 #include <stdio.h>